Family Reunion Planning In 2021

 A family reunion could be one of the most exciting gatherings that everyone can have.
 Though overwhelming at times, especially during the recipe preparations, it is still safe to say that it is worth every sweat and tear.

-To host a family reunion potluck, it is expected that everyone should be involved and have knowledge of the details - time, location, list of guests, theme, and importantly, the list of recipes and dishes that they can choose to bring.
+To host a family reunion potluck, it is expected that everyone should be involved and have knowledge of the details - time, location, list of guests, theme, and importantly, the list of recipes, drinks, and dishes that they can choose to bring.